CaptainOtto/GameoGPT/README.md

 # GameoGPT

-Simple project for testing llm chains with open ai, very basic only spending about a day on research with streamlit and language models.
-So it is in a very rough state.
+Simple python project for testing llm chains with open ai as well as Stream lit.
+Short project timeframe only few hours.

 ## Instructions